swarm-game/swarm/TUTORIAL.md

 same world described in this tutorial, start Swarm with a command line like
 ```
-stack run -- -c 00-classic -s 0
+stack run -- -s 0
 ```
-This tells Swarm to load the `00-classic` scenario and use 0 as the seed for the random number generator.
+This tells Swarm to use 0 as the seed for the random number generator (and automatically load a new game rather than showing the main menu).

 You should then be greeted by a screen that looks something like this: